Radcliffe Camera: Construction

 The progress of the building and the craftsmen employed is detailed both in the Minute Books of the Trustees and the Building Book, which supplement information given by Gibbs in his Bibliotheca Radcliviana.
 An extract states:Mr. William Townesend of Oxford, and Mr. William Smith of Warwick, were employed to be masons; Mr. John Philipps to be the carpenter and joiner; Mr. George Devall to be plumber; Mr. Townsend junior to be stone carver; Mr. Linel of Long-acre, London, to be carver in wood; Mr. Artari, an Italian, to be their plaisterer in the fret work way; Mr. Michael Rysbrack to be sculptor, to cut the Doctor's figure in marble; and Mr. Blockley to be locksmith.

 Francis Smith, the father of William, was chosen as one of the masons, but died in 1738 and was succeeded by his son near the beginning of building.
 In 1739, John Townesend also succeeded his father on the latter's death.
 The Clerk of Works for most of the construction was Thomas Jersey, who was paid £40 per annum.
 He was replaced in 1745 by George Shakespeare and shortly thereafter William Robinson.
-The construction went smoothly until February 1741, save for a short interruption in the latter part of 1740 when the threat of smallpox halted construction.
+The construction went smoothly until February 1741, save for a short interruption in the latter part of 1740 when the threat of smallpox halted work.
 It was in February 1741 that there appears to have been either a misunderstanding or a change of plan concerning what the dome was to be constructed out of.
 It had been partially completed out of stone, to the value of over £700 of stonework completed or prepared, when all work was immediately halted.
 The Trustees threatened to take the matter to the Court of Chancery if Townesend and Smith pursued their claim for £700 to cover the stonemasons' bills; the Trustees did not make good this threat and they eventually paid the bill.
 Part of the stone dome was removed and the dome recovered in timber and lead.
 41 tonnes of Derbyshire lead was used on the roof.
 The incident took over a year to completely resolve.
 The dome had been completed by March 1743.
 In 1742 or 1743, when the exterior scaffolding was being removed (only work on the cupola and balustrade remained) two men were killed in an accident.
 The Trustees approved the payment of £20 to be held on trust for the family of one of the dead men and inquired after the circumstances of the accident and the men injured.